Shubham-hahh/FairPlay-Website/README.md

-# FairPlay MVP, New Repository
+# FairPlay MVP, Frontend

 This is the **new repository** for the MVP of FairPlay's website.

 ➡️ The repository for the **currently running website** ([fairplay.video](https://fairplay.video)) can be found here: [FairPlay-Website\_DEMO](https://github.com/FairPlayTeam/FairPlay-Website_DEMO)
+➡️ You can find the backend code here : https://github.com/FairPlayTeam/backend

 ## 🛠 Tech Stack